 The organization sponsoring the bookshelf and donating it into the community is responsible for maintaining the bookshelf and ensuring it is stocked with books.
 UWNCFL will help with book storage and book drives and providing volunteers for sorting if needed, but the majority of the responsibility lies with the sponsor organization.
 UWNCFL will establish a site contact at the location where the bookshelf will be placed, and this individual will report to UWNCFL when the books are running low.

-For more information on the Book Nook Project, please contact Norinda Yancey at 352-333-0842, or email email@example.com.
+For more information on the Book Nook Project or where to donate, please contact Norinda Yancey at 352-333-0842, or email firstname.lastname@example.org.